fhirschmann/vohttp/README.md

     local vohttp = dofile("vohttp_packed.lua")

-If you intend to use vohttp in several files, I recommend to do the followin in your main.lua:
+If you intend to use vohttp in several files in your plug-in, I recommend to do the following in your main.lua:

     mylib = {}
     mylib.http = dofile("vohttp_packed.lua")